PacktPublishing/Clean-Code-in-JavaScript/README.md

 Clean coding is an important skill in the portfolio of any developer willing to write reliable and intuitive code.
 This book presents principles, patterns, anti-patterns, and practices supported by use cases and directions for writing clean JavaScript code.
 It helps you refactor your legacy codebase in JavaScript and modernize your web apps.

-With the following software and hardware list you can run all code files present in the book (Chapter 1-7).
+With the following software and hardware list you can run all code files present in the book (Code is for chapter 19 : CaseStudy).

 ### Software and Hardware List